Matty Healy: Early life

 Matthew Timothy Healy was born on 8 April 1989 in Hendon, north London.
 He is a son of actors Tim Healy and Denise Welch; they divorced in 2012.
-Both are of Irish descent.
+Both are of Irish descent, and from the North East of England.
 His maternal grandfather was a drag queen, and younger brother, Louis, is an actor.
 He lived in Melbourne from the ages of two to four but spent most of his early years living on a cattle farm in Hedley on the Hill, Northumberland.
-The family moved to Alderly Edge in Cheshire when he was nine.
+The family moved to Alderley Edge in Cheshire when he was nine.

 Healy's parents were working actors of stage and television for much of his childhood, with his mother becoming a celebrity figure in his teens.
 He himself had no interest in acting but did appear as an extra in his parents' television shows including Coronation Street, Byker Grove and Waterloo Road.
 His parents were music fans, introducing him to soul and Motown, and his father socialised with many musicians including Brian Johnson of AC/DC (who became Healy's godfather), Rick Wakeman of Yes, Mark Knopfler of Dire Straits, and Jeff Lynne of Electric Light Orchestra.
 Peter Hook of Joy Division and New Order was a neighbour.
 His mother's godfather, screenwriter Ian La Frenais, introduced him to Ringo Starr.
 The first guitar Healy ever played was used by Dire Straits to record "Romeo and Juliet".
 He has said this early proximity to musicians meant the possibility of "being a rock star was part of my reality."